Mar 18, 2019

-Once your development environment is freed from manual setup procedures it can do work even while you are not.
+Once your developer environment is freed from manual setup procedures it can do work even while you are not.
 We call this continuous development.

 However, a machine-reproducible version of your development setup enables another powerful capability: your dev-environment can already checkout the latest code, download dependencies and build everything.
 Once you actually open your IDE, everything’s ready for you.
 No more siting there and watching